 - Malolactic fermentation is a secondary fermentation in wines during which malic acid becomes lactic acid.

 - Malt (or malted barley) is barley that has been moistened, allowed to germinate, then dried.
+Not to be confused with malt liquor.

 - Malt beverages are brewed from grain which has been permitted to sprout and then dried.
 Such grain is called malt and contains much more sugar than un-malted grain.